Skip to contents

 SNP-calling

 You can now check how each cells genome deviate from the reference and obtain SNPs.
-This is done by calling CellSNP-lite.
-It is ok to do this on all the cells, even those that are not of the species of interest; you can filter later:
+This is done by calling the integrated CellSNP-lite.
+The input data must be position sorted reads.

 (SLURM-compatible step)